ThisIsCad/mlcom/content/topics/china/_index.md

 ---
 title: China
-description: A curated list of reading material and videos about China
+description: A curated list of reading material and videos about China.
+Covers various frequently asked questions/topics, such as if China is socialist or capitalist, if they have democracy, the "genocide" myths, and more.
 ---

 ## Curated reading